Pool Fencing Essentials for a Safe Summer Around the Pool

 Ensure your pool fence meets the height requirements

-Your fence is required to stand at least 1.2m high and any fence that is made of mesh or perforated materials that has holes needs to be at least 2.4m high.
+In Perth, and the entire state of Western Australia, your pool fence is required to stand at least 1.2m high and any fence that is made of mesh or perforated materials that has holes needs to be at least 2.4m high.
 The pool fence cannot be more than 10cm off the ground and the gap between any palings or panels must not be more than 10cm.
 These regulations are put in place to stop your children or someone else’s from being able to climb into the pool area.
 Having holes, panels or fencing palings further from the ground can act as a foothold for children to climb.
 Following these regulations will help to ensure that your pool fencing is safe.

 Diagram of pool fence requirements from the Government of Western Australia Department of Commerce Building Commision (hyperlink: http://www.sjshire.wa.gov.au/assets/Uploads/Building-Commission-Private-Swimming-and-Spa-Pool-Inspector-Guidelines.pdf)